Our Safety Policy…

 8: First Aid.
 Attend courses when you can.
 Study the NHS First Aid pages online.
 Carry at least one large injury patch.
 Be familiar with CPR.

 9: Emergency contact.
 It is possible to get lost on a ride or have a mechanical problem so don’t forget your phone.
 Ensure you have the ride leader’s number and he/she has yours.
 Note the club number 07970 507 657.
 Ensure you have an ‘ICE’ number (In Case of Emergency) on your phone.
+If you change your next-of-kin contact info, please let us know.

 10: Check the weather before you leave home and dress accordingly.
 In winter, expect worse roads, fit tougher tyres and mudguards.
 If it’s icy, stick to main roads that have been salted or better, don’t ride, go to the gym.